Direct Drive Wheels vs Belt / Gear Driven Wheels

-The price reduction in the small motor used to power belt driven sim wheels allow these products to be targeted at gamers who are looking to buy their first wheel.
-And these types of products are often a first step in to the world of sim racing for many.
+The price reduction in the small motor used to power belt-driven sim wheels allow these products to be targeted at gamers who are looking to buy their first wheel.
+And these types of products are often the first step into the world of sim racing for many.

 Belt driven wheels work by utilising a belt and pulley system and a small motor.
 The small motor generates the force feedback, which is then passed through the belt to the wheel rim.
 By utilising a belt and pulley the effects that the small motor generates can be amplified to produce much more torque, and stronger force feedback.
 It isn’t unusual for the belt to boost the motor’s torque by up to 20 times.